sdpython/onnx-array-api/_doc/tutorial/onnx_api.rst

     def euclidan(X: np.array, Y: np.array) -> float:
         return ((X - Y) ** 2).sum()

-The mathematical function must first be translate with :epkg:`ONNX Operators` or primitives.
+The mathematical function must first be translated with :epkg:`ONNX Operators` or primitives.
 It is usually easy because the primitives are very close to what numpy defines.
 It can be expressed as (the syntax is just for illustration).